xy2z/CliClass/README.md

 # SlimConsole

-Create a simple cli-tool of a PHP class.
+Create a simple CLI tool from a PHP class.
+- All public methods will be available to run from cli.
+- PHPdocs will be displayed as the description.
+- Method arguments are automatically loaded.

 ## Requires